 • Thomas Müller has played 111 matches in the UEFA Champions League, group stage to final; his next appearance in the competition will equal Philipp Lahm's German record.

-• The Polish striker has 25 goals in 23 games in this season's Bundesliga.
-He has scored 227 league goals for Dortmund and Bayern combined, the third highest Bundesliga total of all time.
+• Lewandowski has scored 236 league goals for Dortmund and Bayern combined, the third highest Bundesliga total of all time.

 • The first leg was César Azpilicueta's 50th appearance in the UEFA Champions League, group stage to final.

-• On 13 February, Chelsea confirmed the signing of Ajax winger Hakim Ziyech; the Moroccan international will move to Stamford Bridge in the summer.
+• On 13 February, Chelsea confirmed the signing of Ajax winger Hakim Ziyech; the Moroccan international moved to Stamford Bridge this summer.

 Official UEFA Champions League Man of the Match award introduced